GBP Ranking Factors for Local SEO: Proximity, Reviews, Relevance

 The rankings for beauty and personal care businesses and the main factors influencing them are shown below.

-In beauty, reputation and branding outweigh location.
-High review volume and a keyword-matching business name are decisive for top positions.
+In beauty and personal care, reputation and branding outweigh technical SEO factors.
+High review volume, semantically aligned review content, and strong local presence are decisive for top positions.

 What Patterns Appear Across Sectors?

 Proximity is the top driver of local visibility.
 Proximity means the distance between the searcher and the business centroid.
 Proximity accounted for 48% of predictive power in the global model covering positions 1 to 21.
-That figure doubled the next factor, business sector, and surpassed reviews, content, and digital authority.
+That figure nearly doubled the influence of business category, reviews, and authority signals.

 Proximity does not always dominate in elite positions.
-In the top 1 to 5 rankings for beauty, food, and law, reviews, business name relevance, and review text relevance gained more weight.
-In beauty, reviews and business name relevance explained over 65% of predictive power, with proximity ranking third.
+In the top 1 to 10 rankings for food, beauty, and law, reviews, branding, and review keyword relevance gained more weight.
+In beauty, review volume and business name–keyword alignment together explained over 65% of predictive power, with proximity ranking secondary.
+In healthcare and personal care, semantic review alignment and domain authority contributed significantly to top placements.

 What Should Local Businesses Do?